 As a Nurse Practitioner (NP), your training and skills make you an indispensable member of the medical team.
-But if you want to be considered for the top jobs in the field, your resume needs to communicate that with objective language.
+But if you want to be considered for the best nurse practitioner jobs, your resume needs to communicate your skills with objective language.
 Follow our five resume writing tips to create an A+ nurse practitioner resume that will leave recruiters speechless.

 Put important information above the fold!
-A high-impact resume should open with information that is most likely to attract the attention of employers - like your objective and summary.
-If you include certifications first, it won't be seen since many other applicants will include them too.
+A good nurse practitioner resume should open with information that is most likely to attract the attention of employers - like your objective and summary.
+If you include certifications first, your resume might not get noticed as many other applicants will include them too.
 Move certification details down to the second page of your resume where they are less noticeable for more impact!

 Your objective can include a short, targeted statement about your career goals and the type of environment you would like to practice as a nurse practitioner.
 The summary, on the other hand, will need to provide a clear picture of your work experience and educational background.

 If you are applying for nurse practitioner jobs in a given specialty, follow these steps: